dockersamples/101-tutorial/docs_en/tutorial/updating-our-app/index.md

 1. Use the `docker stop` command to stop the container.

     ```bash
-    # Swap out <the-container-id> with the ID from docker ps
+    # Swap out <the-container-id> with the ID from docker ps.
+If there are multiple containers, please find the <the-container-id> with the port mapping of 0.0.0.0:3000 -> 3000
     docker stop <the-container-id>
     ```